Cystic Fibrosis Explained: Causes, Symptoms, Diagnosis, Treatment, Complications, and What’s New in Research and Care

 Techniques that clear the airway include chest percussion, postural drainage, hand vibration over the chest wall, and encouragement to cough.
 Regular aerobic exercise can help.
 Nebulization with a saline solution has proven to help improve lung function and reduce the occurrence of infections.

-Drug options are; bronchodilators like salbutamol, which widen narrowed airways.
+Drug options are: bronchodilators like salbutamol, which widen narrowed airways.
 Corticosteroids such as prednisolone, help in reducing inflammation.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and diclofenac also aid in reducing inflammation.

 Antibiotics are employed to treat infections.
 They are essential due to the frequent respiratory tract infections CF patients come down with.
 They include penicillin, cephalosporins, and so on.

 Drugs like CTFR modulators help control the function of the protein produced by the CTRF gene.
-They come in four combinations; ivacaftor, lumacaftor/ivacaftor, tezacaftor/ivacaftor, and elexacaftor/tezacaftor/ivacaftor.
+They come in four combinations: ivacaftor, lumacaftor/ivacaftor, tezacaftor/ivacaftor, and elexacaftor/tezacaftor/ivacaftor.
 All are used to treat the various variants of the disease.

 Stool softeners like docusate sodium help in softening bulky stool, newborns often require intestinal surgery.
 The diet should be modified to provide enough calories and proteins for growth, vitamin supplements could also be administered.
 Pancreatic enzyme supplements have proven to be beneficial.